dezren39-dev/i2c_puppet/README.md

 Physical alt does not send an actual Alt key, but remaps the output scancodes to the range 135 to 161 in QWERTY order.
 This should be combined with a keymap for proper symbol output.
 This allows symbols to be customized without rebuilding the firmware, as well as proper use of the actual Alt key.

-### The rest of the Readme

-I have not yet updated any other part of the Readme file.

 ## Checkout

 This repository depends on the Raspberry Pi Pico SDK, which is added as a submodule.